Gawdl3y/discord-rpbot/README.md

 It is written in ECMAScript 6 using Babel, and is built with [discord.js](https://github.com/hydrabolt/discord.js) and Node.js.

 ## Install
+You must be running Node.js 6.0.0 or newer.
 Run `sudo npm install -g discord-rpbot --no-optional`.

 ## Configure